Cleveland Public Theatre Announces the 2017/2018 Season

 A Beacon of Freedom.
 A Convening of Community.
 A Celebration of Hope.

 Now in its fifth year, Station Hope is a jubilant community event that celebrates Cleveland’s social justice history and explores contemporary struggles for freedom and equity.
 Engage with over 250 artists as they envision, interrogate and seek out hope on the grounds of Cleveland’s first authenticated Underground Railroad site, St. John’s Episcopal Church.
 Audiences explore the historic properties while viewing works of theatre, music, storytelling and dance inspired by the most important issues of our time.

 Runs May 17 – June 16.
 Gordon Square Theatre.

 Featuring Northeast Ohio choreographers.

-Every year, Cleveland Public Theatre welcomes Northeast Ohio’s most adventurous contemporary dance companies to the Gordon Square Theatre stage for four weeks of single and double bill performances.
+Every year, Cleveland Public Theatre welcomes Northeast Ohio’s most adventurous contemporary dance companies to the Gordon Square Theatre stage for five weeks of single and double bill performances.

 In addition to the Entry Point festival and Test Flight series detailed above, an ongoing fellowship program throughout the 2017/2018 season, Catapult, is intended to help artists move their projects to a “production ready” stage through multiple readings, rehearsal time at CPT, workshop productions and/or invitational showings.
 Catapult playwrights and creators will be awarded a Nord Family Foundation Fellowship and play an active role in the life of the theatre while they are developing their work.